sessieresearchatsau/sessieresearchatsau.github.io/docs/research/repos.md

 # Repositories

-> TODO: List all the projects (usually repos) here.
-Provide a short descriptor and all relevant links to their documentation/README/PDF/Notebook.
+> TODO: List all the repositories here.
+Provide a short descriptor and all relevant links to their documentation/READMEs/PDFs/Notebooks.

 ---

-> SSS Package (Wolfram Language) TODO: Describe the custom SSS package that Dr. Caveness built.
-Talk about the main use cases, give examples/link to specialized docs site.
+> SSS Package (Wolfram Language) TODO: Describe the custom SSS package that Dr. Caviness built.
+Talk about the main use cases, give examples/links to specialized docs site.

 ---

-> RuleFLow TODO: Talk about why we have a custom generalizable causal engine and link to more detailed docs site.
+> RuleFlow TODO: Talk about why we have a custom generalized causal engine and link to more detailed docs site.